owlbarn/tutorial/book/introduction/README.md

 You can feel free to browse any part of this book as you want.

 At this point you have installed a working environment of Owl on your computer, you should feel really proud of yourself.
-To be honest, this can be the most challengening part for a new user, even though Owl team has spent tons of time in improving its compilation and intallation.
+To be honest, this can be the most challenging part for a new user, even though Owl team has spent tons of time in improving its compilation and installation.
 Now, let's roll out and start the exploration of more interesting topics.